Best Mac for Students

 The iPad Air is Apple's best iPad that still has Touch ID.
-It has a laminated 10.5-inch display and supports the first-generation Apple Pencil and Smart Keyboard.
-Its A12 Bionic chip delivers a similar experience to what is found on the pro models with the new flat-sided design.
+It has a laminated 10.9-inch display and supports the second-generation Apple Pencil and Magic Keyboard.
+Its Apple M1 chip delivers a similar experience to what is found on the pro models with the new flat-sided design.
 It includes an 8-core CPU and 8-core GPU, both of which beef up the device considerably, putting it on par with the higher-end iPad models that are available.

 The iPad mini is essentially the iPad Air crammed into a 7.9-inch display.
 There is no Smart Keyboard, but the first-generation Apple Pencil is compatible.
 The $399 price gets you 64GB, and upgrade to 256GB for $549.
 The A12 Bionic is used in this model and excels in the smaller display.

 The iPad mini is a versatile device.
 You can attach a keyboard and use it as a miniature computer, or carry it in your pocket with the Pencil and have a portable-digital notepad.

 The iPad Pro is Apple's flagship tablet, and the company promotes it as a fully capable Mac alternative.
 You could use it as a second display or notepad like with the other models, but as these devices cost as much as a MacBook Air or Mac mini, you'll likely want it for more.